-NSPS - The facility is not subject to NSPS requirements.
+NSPS - The facility is not subject to NSPS requirements

 NESHAP/MACT - Based on the information provided in the permit application, this source dispenses gasoline and emits Hazardous Air Pollutants (HAPs) from the tank vents and vehicle gas tank openings.
-The facility (a gasoline dispensing facility - GDF) is not a major source; however, the facility is subject to the Federal National Emission Standards for Hazardous Air Pollutants (NESHAP) Subpart CCCCC (Gasoline Dispensing Facilities).
-Subpart CCCCC applies to each gasoline cargo and storage tank at the facility during delivery of product.
+The facility (a gasoline dispensing facility - GDF) is not a major source; however, the facility is subject to the Federal National Emission Standards for Hazardous Air Pollutants (NESHAP) Subpart CCCCCC (Gasoline Dispensing Facilities).
+Subpart CCCCCC applies to each gasoline cargo and storage tank at the facility during delivery of product.

-For the purposes of Subpart CCCCC, monthly throughput means the total volume of gasoline that is loaded into, or dispensed from, all gasoline storage tanks at the facility during a month.
+For the purposes of Subpart CCCCCC, monthly throughput means the total volume of gasoline that is loaded into, or dispensed from, all gasoline storage tanks at the facility during a month.
 Monthly throughput is calculated by summing the volume of gasoline loaded into, or dispensed from, all gasoline storage tanks at the facility during the current day, plus the total volume of gasoline loaded into, or dispensed from, all gasoline storage tanks at the facility during the previous 364 days, and then dividing that sum by 12.
-Since the facility throughput records indicate annual throughput of gasoline greater than 1,200,000 gallons of gasoline, the facility has monthly throughputs greater than 100,000 gallons of gasoline.
-Subpart CCCCCC requires facilities with average monthly throughputs greater than or equal to 100,000 gallons to use submerged fill pipes and operate and maintain a vapor balance (Stage I vapor recovery) system on the tank.
+Since the facility throughput records indicate annual throughput of gasoline less than 1,200,000 gallons of gasoline, the facility has a monthly throughput of less than 100,000 gallons of gasoline.
+Subpart CCCCCC requirements for facilities with average monthly throughputs greater than or equal to 10,000 gallons and less than 100,000 gallons include the use of submerged fill pipes in tanks.
 Equipment used for refueling of motor vehicles (e.g., pump nozzles, Stage II vapor recovery) is not covered by Subpart CCCCCC.